US adds a modest 164,000 jobs; unemployment down to 3.9 pct.

-Job growth amounted to a decent 164,000 last month, up from an upwardly revised 135,000 in March.
+Job growth amounted to a decent 164,000 last month, up from an upwardly revised 135,000 in March, the Labor Department said Friday.
 The unemployment rate fell after having held at 4.1 percent for the prior six months largely because fewer people were searching for jobs.

-The overall unemployment rate is now the lowest since December 2000.
-The rate for African-Americans — 6.6 percent — is the lowest on record since 1972.
+The gains reflect an economy that has been steadily expanding for almost nine years, gradually putting more people to work after the country endured the worst financial meltdown since the Great Depression in the 1930s.

-Many employers say it’s difficult to find qualified workers.
-But they have yet to significantly bump up pay in most industries.
+Many employers say it’s become difficult to find qualified workers.
+Even so, they haven’t significantly bumped up pay in most industries.
 Average hourly earnings rose 2.6 percent from a year ago.

 Most Read Business Stories